niraami/dotfiles/.setup/guide.md

 ```

 ### Time zone
-As we are currently in chroot, setting the [time zone](https://wiki.archlinux.org/index.php/System_time#Time_zone) cannot be done through timedatectl, but you have two other options.
+As we are currently in chroot, setting the [time zone](https://wiki.archlinux.org/index.php/System_time#Time_zone) cannot be done through `timedatectl`, but you have two other options.

-Manually symlink the desired time zone from /usr/share/zoneinfo into /etc/localtime, example:
+Manually *symlink* the desired time zone from /usr/share/zoneinfo into /etc/localtime, example:
 ```bash
 ln -s /usr/share/zoneinfo/Europe/Bratislava /etc/localtime
 ```